Synagogues in Azerbaijan: European and Georgian Jews Synagogue

+Synagogues in Quba

-Gilaki Synagogue located at Red Village
+Gilaki Synagogue

-The Gilaki synagogue, located in the Red settlement in Guba region, was built by immigrants from the Gilan Province of Iran.
+The Gilaki Synagogue, located in the Red settlement in Guba region, was built by immigrants from the Gilan Province of Iran.
 The architect of the temple is Gilel Ben Haim.
 His name was engraved on the brick facade of the synagogue.
 It is clear from the inscription on the foundation stone that the temple was erected in 1896.
 There is also another board on the entrance door.
 And here is written another date – 1857.
 Perhaps this board was brought from the more ancient temple of the Jewish emigrants and was put on the door of the synagogue.

 There are 12 windows in the synagogue building, according to the number of Israel branch.
 From historical sources it is known that earlier there was a spring near the synagogue.
 It is likely that the mosque built in Guba in the first half of the 19th century was a prototype for the temple of Gilaki, because the hexagonal dome was once a glass and illuminated the prayer room.
 Anological roofing is also available at the Guba mosque.
 In the past, there were no separate rooms for women in the Gilaki synagogue as in the other temples of mountain Jews.
 Women only came in here during the holidays and sat in the yard of the synagogue.
 At present, women are allowed to enter the temple during holidays.

-Six Dome Synagogue in Red Town
+Six Dome Synagogue

 A synagogue in the Red Village of Guba District was built in 1888 by architect Gilel Ben Haim.
 Six dome (synagogue is also hexagonal) is a symbol of immigrating of the residents of Qilhat settlement here from the village of Galaduz during 6 days with the permission of Huseynali Khan of Guba.
 The temple has 14 main windows.

 The synagogue, a large worship hall, is an ancient architectural monument built in the Eastern style.
 The section facing the wall of worship is called aron-kadus.
 Its height is 7 meters.
 The Holy book is kept in a wardrobe on the wall.